wacuuu/workload-collocation-agent/docs/install.rst

 CentOS project does not support, nor provide ``epel`` repository.

-Running OWCA as non-root user
+Running WCA as non-root user
 -----------------------------

-OWCA processes should not be run with root privileges.
-Following privileges are needed to run OWCA as non-root user:
+WCA processes should not be run with root privileges.
+Following privileges are needed to run WCA as non-root user:

 - `CAP_DAC_OVERRIDE capability`_ - to allow non-root user writing to cgroups and resctrlfs kernel filesystems.
 - ``/proc/sys/kernel/perf_event_paranoid`` - `content of the file`_ must be set to ``0`` or ``-1`` to allow non-root
   user to collect all the necessary event information.

-If it is impossible or undesired to run OWCA with privileges outlined above, then you must add ``-0`` (or its long form: ``--root``) argument when starting the process)
+If it is impossible or undesired to run WCA with privileges outlined above, then you must add ``-0`` (or its long form: ``--root``) argument when starting the process)

 ..  _`CAP_DAC_OVERRIDE capability`: https://github.com/torvalds/linux/blob/6f0d349d922ba44e4348a17a78ea51b7135965b1/include/uapi/linux/capability.h#L119